dmbarbour/glas/docs/GlasDesign.md

 Labeled products, aka records, are then represented by a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
 Common label prefixes will overlap, and the associated value immediately follows the label's null terminator.
 Labeled sums, or variants, are essentially singleton records.

-Glas systems usually encode natural numbers as bitstrings in MSB to LSB order.
-For example, the bitstring `10111` represents the number 23.
-In many cases, we'll favor fixed-width numeric representations, e.g. `00010111` encodes 23 as an 8-bit byte.
-The standard Glas program model only has operators for natural numbers, but we could also use bitstrings to encode floats and other numeric types.
-Intmaps, sparse arrays, hashtables, etc. can usefully be encoded as radix trees indexed by fixed-width numbers.
+Bytes are encoded as fixed-width bitstrings, msb to lsb, e.g. `00010111` is an 8-bit byte.
+Natural numbers are encoded as bitstrings of variable width, eliding the '0' prefix.

-Bitstrings are only used for small things.
 Glas uses lists to encode general sequential structures.
-Logically, a list is `type List a = (a * List a) | 1`, i.e. a list is constructed of `(Head * Tail)` pairs and terminated with unit `()`.
-(This encoding is not an algebraic sum type.)
-However, performance of the direct list representation is awkward for many use-cases.
-Glas systems tend to use a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation for lists, supporting efficient indexing, split, append, and access to both endpoints.
+Logically, a list is `type List a = (a * List a) | ()`, i.e. a list is constructed of `(Head * Tail)` pairs and terminated with unit `()`.
+This encoding is not an algebraic sum type; it requires distinguishing unit values.
+For performance, Glas systems may implicitly use a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) representation for lists, supporting efficient indexing, split, append, and access to both endpoints.

         type T2 = BitString * (1 + (T2 * FingerTree<T2> * NonPairT2))
         type NonPairT2 = 1 + (T2 + T2) // unit, left tree, or right tree.